ying-tang/help-documentation/_horizon/launch-instance-from-horizon.md

 #### The Flavor tab

-Make a selection from the list of flavors and click the plus sign (+) to move it to **Allocated**.
+Make a selection from the list of flavors, then click the plus sign (+) to move it to **Allocated**.

 ![The Flavor tab]({{site.baseurl}}/img/launch_instance_flavor.png)

 #### The Networks tab

-Make a selection from the list of networks and click the plus sign (+) to move it to **Allocated**.
+Make a selection from the list of networks, then click the plus sign (+) to move it to **Allocated**.
 You can allocate multiple networks to the instance.

 ![The Flavor tab]({{site.baseurl}}/img/launch_instance_network.png)